M

 Hello, I'm Marc.

-I bill hourly, at a flat rate, with a log you can audit.
-No retainers, no packages, no 'premium tier' with faster response times.
-Everyone pays the same $55/hour and gets the same attention.
+I bill hourly, at a single rate, with a time log you can audit any time.
+No retainers, no packages, no premium tier.
+Everyone pays the same rate and gets the same attention.
+After working this way for years, I can give you confident estimates that hold up.

 I'm not a designer.
-I can translate your designs faithfully and make sensible decisions when the spec is ambiguous, but I'll tell you to hire a real designer if that's what you need.
+I can translate your designs faithfully and make sensible decisions when the spec is ambiguous, but if you need design from scratch, you need a designer.

-I'm not an SEO consultant, a content strategist, a Google Ads specialist, or a social media expert.
-I'll set up the technical foundations for those things to work, but the ongoing strategy needs someone whose full-time job it is.
+I'm not an SEO consultant, content strategist, paid-ads specialist, or social media expert.
+I'll set up the technical foundations for those things to work, and I'll do the on-site SEO properly, but the ongoing strategy belongs with someone whose full-time job it is.

-When I'm not working, I'm probably drumming in a punk band or out on a run.
+I'm probably either drumming in a punk band or out on a run.
 Neither is particularly good for my hearing or my knees, but both teach you the same lesson: showing up consistently over years is the only thing that produces real work.
-Same principle I try to apply to clients.
+Same principle applies to clients.

 Say hello →